sangvo235/SmartRecruit/README.md

 - ~Models (~User~, ~Job~, ~Invite~, ~Online Assessment~, ~Question~, ~Answer~ and ~Machine Learning~)~
 - ~APIs (~GET User Details~, ~POST User Details~, ~POST Avatar Upload~, ~GET Jobs~, ~GET Invites~, ~Filter Invites~, ~GET Online Assessment~ and ~Machine Learning~)~

-Fixes based on feedback / FINAL 2 weeks TODOs:
-- Adding session tokens for online assessment testing results and authentication.
+TODOs:
+- ~Improvement to Online Assessment (implemented session data, timer function and dyanmic result generation)~
+- ~Fixed the Invite API, Model and card components~
-- Authentication related issues with rendering on frontend once logged in.
+- Authentication related issues with rendering on frontend once logged in and adding cookies
-- Frontend interface & API for listing candidate scores on online assessment for job recruiter.
+- Frontend interface & API for listing candidate scores on online assessment for job recruiter
-- Storage of uploaded resume.
+- Storage of uploaded resume
-- Integrating machine learning component for resume upload.
+- Integrating machine learning component for resume upload
-- Search bar and filtering system on job listing page based on the resume uploaded.
+- Search bar and filtering system on job listing page based on the resume uploaded
-- Have the user and recruiter displays to be different on the frontend.
+- Have the user and recruiter displays to be different on the frontend
-- Cloud storage option.
+- Cloud storage option
-- Deployment.
+- Deployment

 # Software Required 💻
 Before starting please have the following installed.